-Complete, permanent repairs of transportation infrastructure is likely to continue through 2018, but significant work is underway that will bring Boulder County back and make it more resilient than ever.
+Complete, permanent repairs of all transportation infrastructure is likely to continue through 2019, but construction efforts will bring Boulder County back and make it more resilient than ever.

 The links above provide information on past, current, and future work.
 If you have any specific questions, send an email or call 303-441-3900.